-Sophomore year means taking a lot of important steps — declaring a major, crafting an academic and co-curricular game plan, exploring potential career paths, and so much more.
-The SOAR program was developed to help guide sophomores through this process and put them in positions to succeed.
+Sophomore year means taking a lot of important steps — declaring a major, crafting an academic and cocurricular game plan, exploring potential career paths, and so much more.
+The Sophomore Practicum program was developed to help guide sophomores through this process and put them in positions to succeed.

-In the past, the Sophomore Opportunities and Academic Resources (SOAR) retreat took place over two days right before classes began in the spring, and continued with check-in meetings throughout the semester.
-During the 2020–21 academic year, the program has expanded to meet the needs of students building their academic and co-curricular plans in the context of COVID-19.
-The program now runs January–April and includes two key components, both remote, which all eligible sophomores are able to participate in:
+In the past, the Sophomore Opportunities and Academic Resources (SOAR) retreat took place over two days right before classes began in the spring.
+During the 2020–21 academic year, the program has expanded to meet the needs of students building their academic and co-curricular plans in the context of COVID-19 and Oberlin’s three-semester plan.
+Now called the Sophomore Practicum, the program encompasses a monthlong retreat in January and funded micro-internships throughout the spring.

-This year’s SOAR program will kick off with a month-long remote retreat that counts for Winter Term credit.
-The program, which runs January 4–29, will feature a range of panels, presentations, and collaborative workshops led by alumni, staff, and faculty to assist you in the process of envisioning your next steps and give you the tools to make that vision a reality.
-By the end of the retreat, students will have declared a major, grown their personal and professional networks, built valuable career development skills, and have the opportunity to pursue an internship, research opportunity, or independent project for the remainder of the spring semester.
+The Sophomore Practicum will kick off with a month-long remote retreat that counts for Winter Term credit.
+The retreat, which runs January 5–29, will feature a range of presentations and interactive workshops led by staff, faculty, and alumni eager to assist you in the process of envisioning your next steps and give you the tools to make that vision a reality.
+By the end of the retreat, students will have chosen a major, grown their personal and professional networks, built valuable career development skills, and, if they wish, prepared to pursue a micro-internship opportunity throughout the remainder of the spring semester.

-Students will begin Winter Term in one of four broad tracks — Humanities, Social Sciences, Natural Sciences, or Practicing Arts.
-From there, they will be able to explore opportunities across a range of disciplines to narrow in on a specific department or program.
+Prior to the retreat, students will join one of four academic “houses” — Humanities, Social Sciences, Natural Sciences, or Practicing & Performing Arts.
+From there, they will be able to explore a range of disciplines and experiential opportunities to narrow in on a specific department or program.
 By the end of the program, all students will have chosen a major, mapped out an academic and co-curricular plan for the rest of their time at Oberlin, and had the opportunity to connect with older students, faculty mentors, and alumni from their area of interest.

-In addition to narrowing in on their academic interest and exploring academic and co-curricular opportunities that connect to their new major, students will also have the opportunity to work together in interdisciplinary teams to address a range of “global challenges,” such as climate change, criminal justice reform, trust in the media, and more.
-Using skills developed during the retreat, students will collaborate to envision potential solutions to the most pressing challenges of our time, ending the retreat with a tangible project that reflects how a broad liberal arts approach can be applied in real-world settings before launching into their micro-internships.
+In addition to narrowing in on their academic interest and exploring academic and co-curricular opportunities that connect to their new major, students will have the opportunity to work together in interdisciplinary teams to address a range of “global challenges,” such as climate change, criminal justice reform, trust in the media, and more.
+Using skills developed during the retreat, students will collaborate to envision potential solutions to the most pressing challenges of our time, reflecting on how a broad liberal arts approach can be applied in real-world settings before launching into their micro-internships.

-Following the Winter Term program, students will have the opportunity to launch into the program’s experiential component.
-During this time, students will be able to explore their academic interests and career planning in a practical setting, continue building relationships with fellow students, faculty and staff mentors, and alumni, and create an exciting and meaningful addition to their resumes during their spring semester away from campus.
-All students who complete the Winter Term will be able to participate in the experiential component; those who choose to do so will receive a stipend in support of an internship, research opportunity, or independent project.
+Through their micro-internships, students will be able to explore their academic interests and career planning in a practical setting, continue building relationships with fellow students, faculty and staff mentors, and alumni, and create an exciting and meaningful addition to their resumes during their spring semester away from campus.
+All students who complete the Winter Term will be eligible to receive funding for a micro-internship; students can choose to be matched with a micro-internship through SOAR or to identify their own micro-internship opportunity.